-- A document revision that incorporates changes to interoperability requirements or functionality. - An extensive rewrite, addition, or deletion of major portions of content. - The removal of a document from the documentation set. - Changes made for template compliance.
+- A document revision that incorporates changes to interoperability requirements or functionality.

+- The removal of a document from the documentation set.

 The revision class Minor means that the meaning of the technical content was clarified.
 Minor changes do not affect protocol interoperability or implementation.
 Examples of minor changes are updates to clarify ambiguity at the sentence, paragraph, or table level.